bitterjug/devjournal-crypto/devjournal.markdown

 ## 2014-02-17 12:44 Monday

 I wanted a non editable view for milestones.
 So I split out the genric view rendering from our `list-view` into a `static-list` and leaving `list-view` as a subclass that adds the unsaved item behaviour.
 In the process I re-bounbd `addEmptyItem` to `rese` event instead of explicitly calling `fetch({ success: this.addEmptyItem });`.
 The broblem is that the reset event is triggered once the elements are all removed, but not after they have all been added.
 In fact you can't know when they have all been added, because `fetch` inserts them one at a time with `addd`.
 So I think we need to bind `addEmptyItem` to the `sync` events, if such exist.

+## 2014-02-17 13:56 Monday

+The above is quite true.
+Fetch calls add by default but you can make it do reset by passing `{ reset: true }` which is kinda what we want when setting up the data for the first time.